 Whereas this blog site previously has posted commentary on the Council of Nicaea and other postulates (ex. the illegitimacy of organized, hierarchical Christianity, the reform of “professional ministry”), this article will deal mainly with the subjectivity—also known as tradition—that provides a foundation for the institutional Church.

 A. It is tradition and only tradition that validates the Christian texts as sacred and “inspired.”
-When one examines the 1 C (A.D.) manuscript evidence, the only thing that can be concluded is that only certain documents were “accepted” as authentic by various churches throughout the ancient world.
+When one examines the 1 C (A.D.) manuscript evidence, the only thing that can be concluded is certain documents were “accepted” as authentic by various churches throughout the ancient world.
 Other manuscripts were not accepted as authentic.
 There was an undeniable subjectivity to it, albeit a collective subjectivity.
 Since 325 A.D., “the Church” has run with that collective subjectivity.
-So, the standard for inspiration looks a lot more like consensus over time, just like happened with the Hebrew Tanakh.
-In that case, are we willing to say that those at Niceae were inspired to declare what was inspired?
+So, the standard for inspiration looks a lot more like consensus over time, just like what happened with the Hebrew Tanakh.
+In that case, are we willing to say that those at Nicaea were inspired to declare what was inspired?

 C. Add to all of this the fact that many of these documents, the gospels especially, were edited and redacted, while being compiled.
 While I have no problem with saying that final editors could have been as “inspired” as the members of Nicaea to decide what is Holy Scripture, I also am painfully aware that (presumably) we sometimes have individuals, and not groups, making the decision on what is a holy text (e.g. the gospels).